Liz-ard7/team_CHLK/concepts/Groups.md

 * Requires: user + group + flagged_user all exist, user and flagged_user are distinct, user and flagged_user are both in the group, removal vote exists for the flagged_user
 * Effects: list the user in the set of proponents for the vote.
 If the size of the set of proponents is at least 51% of the size of the total group, remove flagged_user (listed in vote) from the group and delete the vote.

+#### rescindVote(user: User, vote: RemovalVote)
+* Requires: user and vote to exist, user to be in list of proponents under the vote
+* Effects: removes the user from the list of proponents of the vote

 #### voteExpire(vote: RemovalVote)
 * Requires: vote to exist, current time is at least 24 hours after the start date of the vote
-* Effects: removes the vote from the list of RemovalVotes of the group
+* Effects: deletes the vote

 #### deleteGroup(group: Group)
 * Requires: group to exist.
-Requires Group to have no more members and no invited members.
+Requires group to have no more members and no invited members.
 * Effects: removes the group from set of Groups